The Boys & Girls Clubs of Springfield opened on November 4, 1938 by Mrs. Jennie Lincoln, wife of Juvenile Judge A.W. Lincoln.

 Recent years have brought exciting changes.

-Today, under the leadership of CEO, Brandy Harris, BGCS operates eight locations: three stand-alone facilities, two combined shared & stand-alone sites, and three school-based sites.
-Through the "Shine" partnership with SPS, Boys & Girls Clubs expanded services to include three new sites in 2021; The O'Reilly Unit at Williams Elementary, The McGregor Unit and The Club at Jarrett Middle School.
+Today, under the leadership of CEO, Brandy Harris, BGCS operates seven locations: three stand-alone facilities, two combined shared & stand-alone sites, one school-based site and a teen center.
+Through the "Shine" partnership with SPS and the support of the O'Reilly family & many donors, Boys & Girls Clubs expanded services to include a new site in 2021; The O'Reilly Unit at Williams Elementary.
+The Fremont Unit was also established under Harris' leadership.

-With the opening of the O'Reilly Unit, CEO, Brandy Harris, said "To be able to provide a safe space for kids to go before and after school is a dream come true for me, especially in my old neighborhood.
+With the opening of the O'Reilly Unit, Harris said "To be able to provide a safe space for kids to go before and after school is a dream come true for me, especially in my old neighborhood.
 We exist to serve the most vulnerable in this community, and that’s exactly what Williams will do."

 A Complete History